Recovery: 1-2 weeks

 Your breast reconstruction procedure can take anywhere from 1-6 hours depending on whether you are having implants placed or a tissue transfer.
 Tissue and fat transfer techniques typically take longer.

 Most of the discomfort you experience after breast reconstruction will occur in the first week of your recovery.
 This can be managed with prescription pain medication.
-After the first few days, you might switch to an over-the-counter pain medication.
+After the first few days, you might switch to over-the-counter pain medication.
 After the first week, the majority of your discomfort will have subsided.